BasileDuPlessis/JustIngredients/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Changelog

+### v0.1.4 (2025-10-09)
+- **New**: Photo caption support for automatic recipe naming
+  - Uses photo captions as recipe name candidates with intelligent validation
+  - Graceful fallback to "Recipe" for missing or invalid captions
+  - User feedback messages when captions are used or rejected
+  - Full backward compatibility - no caption required
+- **Enhanced**: User experience with real-time caption feedback
+  - Clear messages when captions are accepted: "📝 Using photo caption as recipe name: 'Chocolate Cookies'"
+  - Informative messages for invalid captions: "⚠️ Caption is invalid, using default recipe name instead"
+  - Multi-language support for all caption-related messages
+- **Improved**: Testing coverage for caption functionality
+  - 9 new tests covering caption extraction, validation, and processing
+  - Integration tests for complete photo-with-caption workflows
+  - Edge case testing for Unicode, special characters, and boundary conditions
+  - Backward compatibility verification ensuring existing functionality preserved

 ### v0.1.3 (2025-10-08)
 - **New**: Workflow transitions after ingredient validation with action buttons